 Cost: Starting at $139 per night. $15 per person.
 Make reservations here.

 The Lowdown: Just three miles north of downtown Breck, the Silver Pines Cottage has all the essentials you need and then some for a ski vacation without the hassle of resort lodging.
 With unbeatable mountain views, this cozy cabin retreat is great for families with a children’s playroom but offers a steam shower and whirlpool for the adults.
 The entire house is yours for unbelievably only $144 a night.

-Cost: Starting at $95 per night.
-Make reservations here.
+Cost: Starting at $83 per night. $13 per person Make reservations here.

 The Lowdown: The words “private” and “hot tub” are enough to click on the reservation link for this snuggly cabin in Silverthorne.
 Large enough to accommodate six, this modern rental features a master bedroom, two flat screen TVs, a patio, walk-in shower, electric fireplace and of course — your very own hidden jacuzzi.
 Sure, nature is nice too, but this winter stay-cation might leave you lounging indoors.

 Cost: Starting at $320 per night ($32 per person).
 Make reservations here.